Cheryl’s Trust and The Prince’s Trust set to open a new centre in Newcastle.

 The Prince’s Trust and Cheryl’s Trust are proud to announce the forthcoming opening of a new centre for disadvantaged young people in the North East.

-The new centre, which will officially be opened in summer 2017, is located on Blandford Square, Newcastle.
+The new centre, which will be open later this year, is located on Blandford Square, Newcastle.
 It will build on The Prince’s Trust’s existing presence in the area and significantly increase support for unemployed young people across the North East, connecting them with even more training opportunities and jobs.

 Cheryl said: “I’m so happy and excited that the Newcastle centre is finally coming to life.
 I am incredibly proud to call Newcastle my hometown and it’s important to me to be able to do my bit to help the young people in the area.
 No young person should be held back by their circumstances, this new centre will transform thousands of young lives by teaching skills, developing confidence and moving young people into education, work or training.
 A huge thanks to everyone that has supported my Trust in making this possible.”